vaibhav18matere/Falcon-UI/README.md

 To have a icons in your website or webapp you also need to add Font Awesome CDN link.

-Just add followinf lines of code in head tag of your html file.
+Just add followinf lines of code in `<head/> tag` of your html file.

 ```bash